Photo by Jaroslaw Pawlak / Shutterstock

 Photo by Mark Candelaria

-Now we don’t drive long, about 30 minutes, and we are at our first stop, the Antinori Winery just south of Florence in the heart of the Chianti Region where our tour of architecture in Tuscany begins.
+Now we don’t drive long, about 30 minutes, and we are at our first stop, the Antinori Winery just south of Florence in the heart of the Chianti Region where our tour of architecture in Tuscan architecture begins.
 There is nothing short of awe when you visit this architectural feat and at the same time get to experience some incredible wine.
-The winery is contemporary with the vineyard on the roof, and the steel and reflective glass virtually morph the structure into the Tuscan landscape.
-We have a quick lunch and wine pairing, then a tour of the cellar, followed by a formal tasting and of course some purchases.
+The winery is contemporary with the vineyard on the roof, and the steel and reflective glass virtually morph the structure into Tuscan style homes.
+We have a quick lunch and wine pairing, then a cellar tour, followed by a formal tasting and, of course, some purchases.
 Then we were off again.

 Photo by Mark Candelaria